kentsommer/lab-tutorial/README.md

   * this makes it so that CUDA **CANNOT** see **ANY** devices, to select a device to use simply enter its ID (0-2)
     * $ export CUDA_VISIBLE_DEVICES="0,1"
       * This would use GPUs 0 and 1 (TITAN and first 1080)

+If using Python you can also set visible devices in code:
+* os.environ['CUDA_VISIBLE_DEVICES'] = '0'
+  * this is esspeically handy since you can have your device set per script rather than having to change globally everytime.

 * $ unset CUDA_VISIBLE_DEVICES
   * This will allow CUDA to see **ALL** GPUs